stefanpartheym/hotkeyman/README.md

 # hotkeyman
-Simple tool to manage you hotkeys under windows.
+Simple tool to manage your hotkeys under windows.

 ## General Information
 hotkeyman -- short for "*Hotkey-Manager*"